raphaelm/python-fints/docs/quickstart.rst

         # Fetch accounts
         accounts = f.get_sepa_accounts()

 Go on to the next pages to find out what commands are supported!
+There is also a full example on how to get your bank transactions if a TAN is required (:ref:`tans-full-example`).

 .. note::